caverac/event-framework/docs/building-the-framework-1.md

 - **A micro-decision**: You reach for the hot pan, notice the heat, and in that moment decide to grab a mitt.
 That tiny, integrated "feel → assess → decide" is an occasion.

-- **A pang of regret that passes**: A text reminds you of something you forgot.
+- **A sudden regret that passes**: A text reminds you of something you forgot.
 The feeling rises, integrates with your current aims ("I'll fix it now"), and settles.
 That bounded episode of becoming is an occasion.

 In each case, the occasion is not the long story ("my whole day") and not the abstract category ("recognition"); it's the single, concrete, integrated moment.